Kitenite/llm-kb/flutter/README.md

 flutter pub run build_runner build
 ```

+## Font Awesome Icons
+We'll use [Font Awesome](https://fontawesome.com/) for icons rather than Material.
+Browse from their home page.

 ## Assets

 The `assets` directory houses images, fonts, and any other files you want to